IMPACT-AD will help Canadians develop a comprehensive understanding

 WHAT IS A BIOMARKER?

-A biomarker is a substance found in the body that is an indicator of the presence of a particular disease.
+A biomarker is a substance found in the body that may signal health or disease.

 WHAT IS ALZHEIMER'S DISEASE BIOMARKER TESTING?